Record fires follow each other relentlessly, and the country's leaders seem shocked and unable to react.

 We"

-The bookstore in the fire-ravaged village of Cobargo, New South Wales, has a new sign outside: "Post-apocalyptic narrative has been moved to current affairs section."
+The bookshop in the fire-ravaged village of Cobargo, New South Wales, has a new sign outside: "Post-apocalyptic fiction moved to current affairs section."

 Fires in Australia: what do Australian leaders defend?

-Incredibly, Australian leaders' response to this unprecedented national crisis has not been to defend their country but to defend the fossil fuel industry.
-A great lender for both major parties.
+Incredibly, the response of Australian leaders to this unprecedented national crisis has been not to defend their country but to defend the fossil fuel industry.
+A major financier for both major parties.

 It is as if they wanted to condemn the country to its fate.